 CAL EPT Teachers - Information for Test Takers

-The CAL English Proficiency Test (EPT) for Teachers is a suite of two tests (Speaking and Listening; Reading and Writing) designed to measure the English proficiency of teachers of English in order to provide diagnostic information that can support teachers in their further professional development.
+The CAL English Proficiency Test for Teachers (CAL EPT Teachers) is a suite of two tests (Speaking and Listening; Reading and Writing) designed to measure the English proficiency of teachers of English in order to provide diagnostic information that can support teachers in their further professional development.

 Performances on the assessment may be interpreted in terms of the proficiency levels defined by the Common European Framework of Reference (CEFR) (Council of Europe, 2011).
-They can also be interpreted in terms of the levels of the Certificación Nacional de Nivel de Idioma (CENNI) (Secretaría de Educación Pública, Mexico).
-The assessment focuses on CEFR levels A1 – B2 (CENNI levels Inicial – Intermedio Superior; sublevels 2-13), as B2 is often a minimum level recommended for teachers of English.
+The assessment focuses on CEFR levels A1 – B2, as B2 is often a minimum level recommended for teachers of English.
 A score of "Above B2" may also be obtained.
 The aim of the test is to provide teachers with the information they need to take the next step in their language learning and professional growth.

-The CAL EPT for Teachers: Speaking and Listening is scored live by administrators trained by CAL.
+The Speaking and Listening is scored live by administrators trained by CAL.
 Score reports are generated by CAL after the testing administration has ended and are only reported after CAL has verified the data.
-The CAL EPT for Teachers: Reading and Writing is scored by CAL certified raters.
+The Reading and Writing sections are scored by CAL certified raters.